Docker Stack Management

 - The

-redismodule is applied first becauseapp-stackdeclaresdepends_on: [redis]. - Within each module, the
+redisconfigcrate is applied first becauseapp-stackdeclaresdepends_on: [redis]. - Each

-docker_containerresource ensures the container is running with the specified configuration. - If the image tag changes (e.g., deploying a new version), the container is recreated with the new image.
+containerresource pulls its image (if missing) and creates + starts the container in one idempotent step. - If the image tag changes (e.g., deploying a new version), the container is recreated with the new image.

 Rolling Deployments